factn/mpc/README.md

 ## Clone and test

-Clone the root repository and enter the mpc directory.
+Clone the root repository and enter the directory

 Before running tests make sure to unzip any zipped files in the `bristol_circuits` directory (some tests will fail if not).